-I have worked at Clarkson for 3 years as the Director of Student Life, and I’ve had the wonderful opportunity to see a few classes of students join campus.
+I have worked at Clarkson for 4 and a half years as the Director of Student Life, and I’ve had the wonderful opportunity to see a few classes of students join campus.
 One thing that has remained constant over those years is that, when asked about the best part of their Clarkson experience, almost all students tell me the same thing: their on-campus involvement outside of the classroom!

 For example, I have seen the students in Pep Band develop strong friendships and networks through their club involvement, regardless of major or class year.
 Pep Band plays music and leads the chants at all of the home Division I Hockey games and brings on the Clarkson spirit.
 Spending all of that time together and working toward a shared goal brings members closer together and creates strong bonds that last beyond graduation.
 Every year during COGO and our major rival games, alumni will return to join Pep Band and cheer on the Golden Knights with a resounding, “Let’s Go Tech!”

 Get better grades.

 Students who are involved on campus tend to have better grades and are more likely to graduate.
 Evidence of this can be found on Clarkson’s campus, as well as through national studies showing that campus involvement translates into better grades and community support.

 Joining a group builds your network; you have access to more people (such as faculty, staff, alumni and other students) who can help you succeed.
 You may get to know a faculty member better and establish a relationship that could lead to research opportunities, a TA job, or industry connections.
 Being part of a group that has the same interests is also a great way to decompress, which can help you better focus on academics when you need to switch gears.